 Per my request, Sunny first told us about the meaning of her blog’s name.
 Her motto is: “Don’t just have your cake and eat it, have your cake and love it, too.”
 Simply put, she wanted gluten-free cake, dairy-free cake (and any other food/recipe) to taste great enough for you to not just “have it,” but for you to love it, too!
 She talks about the meaning of her blog’s name and her overall philosophy in her “three-year blogiversary” post.
 There truly is no deprivation with Sunny’s gluten-free, dairy-free (and “more free”) creations.

 Sunny’s well known for re-creating old favorites (and always welcomes reader requests for those).
 Her re-creations also include knockoff recipes for the key components of so many recipes.
-For example, I have featured several of her terrific recipes on my All Gluten-Free Desserts … All the Time site.
-She created gluten-free, dairy-free, refined sugar free, and vegan Sweetened Condensed Milk so she could replicate a “safe” version of her Chocolate Pecan “Toll House” Pie.
-Both recipes are hits on All Gluten-Free Desserts!
+For example, she created gluten-free, dairy-free, refined sugar free, and vegan Sweetened Condensed Milk so she could replicate a “safe” version of her Chocolate Pecan “Toll House” Pie.

 I always ask our speakers who are gluten free to tell their personal stories—at least in way of introduction if it’s not the focus of their presentation.
 I am convinced that personal stories lead individuals to diagnosis and/or going gluten free more than any other single method.